berylliumsec/nebula/README.md

 ![Process Previous Results](/images/process_results.png)

+The result of running a suggested command from the above:
 ![Run Suggested Command](/images/run_processed_results.png)

-**Select a Model**: Users can choose from one of the three available natural language processing models.
+**Select a Model**: Users can choose from one of the three available natural language processing models (note that the actual name of the models/version may vary from what is seen in this screenshot).

 ![Model Selection](/images/model_selection.png)